Penaia Ganilau: Last Governor-General, first President

-Ganilau was to be Fiji's last Governor-General.
+Ratu Sir Penaia Ganilau was to be Fiji's last Governor-General.
 Two military coups were carried out in 1987 by Lieutenant Colonel Sitiveni Rabuka.
-After the first coup on 14 May, Ganilau defiantly refused to give up the Office of Governor-General.
-Attempting to uphold the constitution, he tried to return Fiji to parliamentary democracy, but a second coup forced him to resign as governor-general on 15 October 1987, with the ending of Fiji's monarchy.
+After the first coup on 14 May, Ganilau defiantly refused to give up the office of Governor-General.
+Attempting to uphold the constitution, he tried to return Fiji to parliamentary democracy, but a second coup forced him to resign as Governor-General on 15 October 1987, with the ending of Fiji's monarchy.

 In his letter of resignation, addressed to Queen Elizabeth II, Ganilau wrote: "With humble duty, I wish to submit to you the following advice, acting in my capacity as your representative in Fiji.
 Owing to the uncertainty of the political and constitutional situation in Fiji, I have now made up my mind to request Your Majesty to relieve me of my appointment as Governor-General with immediate effect.
 This I do with utmost regret, but my endeavours to preserve constitutional government in Fiji have proved in vain, and I can see no alternative way forward.
-With the deepest respect, Penaia Ganilau, Governor-General."On 8 December 1987, Ratu Ganilau was appointed the first-ever president of the new Republic of Fiji.
+With the deepest respect, Penaia Ganilau, Governor-General."

+On 8 December 1987, Ratu Ganilau was appointed the first president of the new Republic of Fiji.
 He saw to the appointment of the interim civilian government that was to lead Fiji for a five-year transitional period of constitutional change.
-During this time, he presided over the promulgation of the constitution of 1990.
+During this time, he presided over the promulgation of the Fijian constitution of 1990.
 The first general elections since the crisis of 1987 were held in 1992.
-He remained President and head of state until his death in 1993, though ill-health had forced him to hand over most of his day-to-day functions to the Vice-President, Ratu Sir Kamisese Mara, in 1992.
+He remained President and head of state until his death in 1993, though ill-health had forced him to hand over most of his day-to-day functions to the vice-president, Ratu Sir Kamisese Mara, in 1992.
 He remained the official President until he died.